racket/rhombus/design/naming/namespace.md

 ```

 An extended namespace can be exported from a module or namespace.
 When
-an extended namespace is imported, then the non-extended part of the
+an extended namespace is imported, then any extensions visible at the
-namespace counts as the same binding as the original namespace, so
+export are also exported.
+The non-extended part of the namespace
-importing an extended namespace does not conflict.
-Along those lines,
+counts as the same binding as the original namespace, so importing an
-two different extensions of a namespace can be imported into the same
+extended namespace does not conflict.
+Along those lines, two different
-context to combine the extensions, as long as the extensions do not
+extensions of a namespace can be imported into the same context to
-conflict.
+combine the extensions, as long as the extensions do not conflict.

 Mutual Dependencies